Cyrodwd/aesthetic-echo/README.md

 # Compiling

-To compile Aesthetic Echo, make sure you have a C compiler installed on your system (e.g. gcc, clang):
+To compile Aesthetic Echo, make sure you have a C compiler installed on your system (e.g. gcc):
+Some of the most well-known compilers include [GCC](https://gcc.gnu.org/) and [Clang](https://clang.llvm.org/).

 ```bash
 make